kenntheswe/portfolio/README.md

 # 👋 Hi Folks, I'm [Kenn](https://www.kennvun.me)

 I am a full stack web developer.
 I am looking for opportunities to work & collaborate on the projects that match with my tech stack.
-Looking forward to some collaborations!
+Looking forward to some project collaborations!

 # 🛠 Tech Stack
 Ruby | JavaScript | Python | HTML | CSS